zencart/documentation/content/user/products/download_delivery_methods.md

 This method is not affected by PHP `max_execution_time` limits.

-This approach can be problematic if several people buy and download the same thing at the same time, because there's some garbage-collection that cleans up old symlinks, and if that happens during someone's download it could terminate at an unpredicted spot, and without any notification.
+This approach can be problematic if several people buy and download the same thing at the same time, because there's some garbage-collection that cleans up symlinks, and if that happens during someone's download, the cleanup could break the download.

 Your Apache/Nginx logs may give you more insights about download-by-redirect downloads.
 You won't find those in PHP logs.